inmation/WebStudio-docs/GettingStarted/README.md

 },
 ```

-The next action is another transformation, which converts the value of the `button_refresh` property from a number (0 or 1 in this case) to a boolean (false or true).
+After that comes another transformation, which converts the value of the `button_refresh` property from a number (0 or 1 in this case) to a boolean (false or true).

 ```json
 {